Resources for Online Learning

 Moodle is a web-based tool (often referred to as a learning management system or LMS) used for web-enhanced and online courses.
 Instructors may use Moodle to facilitate class communication, provide course materials and deliver assignments and other assessments.

 Accessing Moodle Courses

 To access your courses that use Moodle, you will need to go to https://wolfware.ncsu.edu.
-To log in, click the “Log in” button in the upper right hand corner and log in with your NCSU Unity ID and password.
+To log in, click the “Log in” button in the upper right-hand corner and log in with your NC State Unity ID and password.
 Once logged in, you will see your current courses on the My WolfWare main page.

 If you are not yet familiar with Moodle, review the Learning with Moodle tutorial for guidance on how to navigate the Moodle interface and practice using common activities such as Assignments, Forums, and Quizzes.

 Keep in mind that instructors use Moodle differently and may choose specific tools based on their course goals.
-Some instructors may be new to Moodle, so please be patient and ask for clarity about course materials and activities if you need it.
+Ask for clarity about course materials and activities if you need it.